upros/brski-cloud/draft-friel-anima-brski-cloud.md

 # Architecture

-The high level architecture is illustrated in {{architecture}}.
+The high level architecture is illustrated in {{architecture-figure}}.
 The pledge connects to the cloud registrar during bootstrap.
 The cloud registrar may redirect the pledge to a local registrar in order to complete bootstrap against the local registrar.
 If the cloud registrar handles the bootstrap process itself without redirecting the pledge to a local registrar, the cloud registrar may need to inform the pledge what domain to use for accessing services once bootstrap is comlpete.

 Finally, when bootstrapping against a local registrar, the registrar may interact with a backend CA to assist in issuing certificates to the pledge.
 The mechanisms and protocols by which the registrar interacts with the CA are transparent to the pledge and are out-of-scope of this document.